Asia shares gain, trading closed in Korea, China for holiday

 The stock market tends to struggle to adjust to higher rates.
 When bonds pay more in interest, investors feel less need to reach for stocks and other riskier investments in search of returns.
 This time, the Fed is also turning off what’s colloquially known as the “money printer” it’s been using to buy bonds to keep longer-term rates low, and it will likely soon remove some of those extra dollars sloshing around the economy.

-The market may have an even tougher time than usual with this rate-hike campaign, because the Fed is going to be moving when growth for the economy and corporate earnings may be set to slow, say strategists at Morgan Stanley.
+The market may have an even tougher time than usual with this rate-hike campaign, because the Fed is going to be moving when growth for the economy and corporate earnings may be set to slow, strategists at Morgan Stanley said in a report.

 They pointed to what they see as worrying signs in data about U.S. manufacturing, among other factors.